-Both Cameras 1 and 4 were used for guiding in orbits 87 and 88 of Sector 40.
+Camera 4 alone was used for guiding in orbit 83 of Sector 38.
+Both Cameras 1 and 4 were used for guiding in orbit 84.
 A single momentum dump was performed halfway through each orbit.
 Figure 1 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.

-1.3 Scattered Light
+1.4 Scattered Light